marklogic-community/marklogic-state-conductor/README.md

 ### Job Documents

 For every document processed by a _State Conductor_ flow there is a corresponding `Job` document.
-Job documents are stored in the content database, in the `/stateConductorJob/` folder.
+Job documents are stored in the `state-conductor-jobs` database (new in v0.3.0), in the `/stateConductorJob/` folder.
 These documents track the in-process document, and flow; they also store the flow's context and provenance information.

 ### Provenance